northeastern-rc/training-gpu/README.md

 git clone git@github.com:northeastern-rc/training-gpu.git
 cd training-gpu
 ```
-3. Download the training slides to your local computer, where you have access to PowerPoint to open the slides.Follow the slides to execute different examples.
+3. Download the training slides to your local computer, where you have access to PowerPoint to open the slides.
+Follow the slides to execute different examples.